krateng/maloja/README.md

 1) Make sure you have Python 3.5 or higher installed.
 You also need some basic packages that should be present on most systems, but I've provided simple shell scripts for Alpine and Ubuntu to get everything you need.

-2) If you'd like to display images, you will need API keys for [Last.fm](https://www.last.fm/api/account/create) and [Fanart.tv](https://fanart.tv/get-an-api-key/) (you need a project key, not a personal one).
-These are free of charge!
+2) If you'd like to display images, you will need some free API keys - check the settings for details!

 3) Download Maloja with the command `pip install malojaserver`.
 Make sure to use the correct python version (Use `pip3` if necessary).